ElizaRamosD/PortfolioProjectsER/Lehigh Valley Housing/Readme.md

-This project analyze the housing market in some of the cities in the Lehigh Valley area in Pennsylvania, US
+## Exploring and analyzing the housing market in some of the cities in the Lehigh Valley area in Pennsylvania, US

 The following steps were performed: